snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 {"key": {"type": ["integer", "string"]}}
 {% endhighlight %}

 Which is basically a product type.
+To put it another way: the merger of two JSON Schemas yields a third, equally- or more-permissive schema, against which any JSON instance which validates against either or both of the two parent schemas will also validate.

-The fact that this operation is associative means that we should be able to scale Schema Guru to massively parallel workloads running in Hadoop, Spark or similar.
+The fact that this merge operation is associative means that we should be able to scale Schema Guru to massively parallel schema-derivation workloads, running in Hadoop, Spark or similar.

 <div class="html">
 <h2><a name="eg">4.
-An example</a></h2>
+A fuller example</a></h2>
 </div>

 From the last example we can see that Schema Guru supports JSON Schema's various types.
-Schema Guru can also detect JSON Schema's various validation properties, such as "format" or "maximum".
+But Schema Guru can also detect the various JSON Schema validation properties, such as `format` or `maximum`.

 Let's give an example.
 Here is a JSON instance: